afinemax/Astron_2024/observing_directions.md

 - space on `/data`, **this number is important to watch.
 Stop Observing when this is low (less then 20)**
 - When the `.fil` files are green - we are recording data!
 	- We record the data in chunks of 10 minutes

-If the pipeline produces a "good" candidate, it's Signal-To-Noise Ratio (SNR) is displayed.
+- If the pipeline produces a "good" candidate, it's Signal-To-Noise Ratio (SNR) is displayed.
 This tells us how bright the detection is.

 You can also start the dashboard by running ```frb_dashboard.py```

 ## If you make a "good" detection:
 Continue Observing!
 Notify Tammo & Max.
+This is not a confirmed FRB - it is still a candidate and needs human review.

 ## Stopping Observations: